Although we do not undertake legal aid work there are many different ways to fund your case.

 For more information about whether or not your marriage is recognised in the UK, contact an expert divorce solicitor for advice.

 Goodwins Family Law Solicitors are experts in all aspects of international divorce, having provided our expertise for clients around the world.
 For more information about the work we do, please feel free to get in touch today.
-We have a Skype contact service for discreet correspondence from anywhere in the world.
+We have a video call contact service for discreet correspondence from anywhere in the world.